Meghan rejoins Harry for sun-kissed jetty stroll after resting during Fraser Island visit

 Meghan appeared with Harry for the walk, the day's final engagement, after the Prince had set off alone to meet an indigenous tribe tribe.

-The pregnant Duchess has stepped back from some items on the royal agenda since the weekend as she is encouraged to rest.
+The pregnant Duchess had stepped back from some items on the royal agenda since the weekend as she is encouraged to rest.

+Wearing a striped dress by Reformation and brown leather lace-up sandals, Meghan clutched her baby bump for part of the walk under blue skies in Queensland.

+Harry had told his pregnant wife to take it easy as the couple carry out their 16-day tour across Australia, New Zealand, Fiji and Tonga.

 During his meeting with the Butchulla People, Harry joked that being skilled at unveiling plaques "runs in the family" as he dedicated the Forests of K'Gari to the Queen's Commonwealth Canopy.